|

 we did our share by breaking out that wicked red Rhône mojo.
 We started with :

-years in the cellar.
-Find this wine We liked the Vacqueyras from this producer during the last
+We liked the Vacqueyras from this producer during the last

 round, so we thought we should try another from them.
 2006 Comte Louis de Clermont-Tonnerre Cotes du Rhône Villages